mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ## [State Estimation Update](@id ACStateEstimationUpdateManual)
 An advanced methodology involves users establishing the `AcStateEstimation` type using [`gaussNewton`](@ref gaussNewton) or [`acLavStateEstimation`](@ref acLavStateEstimation) just once.
 After this initial setup, users can seamlessly modify existing measurement devices without the need to recreate the `AcStateEstimation` type.

-This advancement extends beyond the previous scenario where recreating the `Measurement` type was unnecessary, to now include the scenario where `AcStateEstimation` also does not need to be recreated.
+This approach extends the previous workflow by also avoiding recreation of the `AcStateEstimation` object.

 !!! tip "Tip"
     The addition of new measurements after the creation of `AcStateEstimation` is not practical in terms of reusing this type.
 Instead, we recommend that users create a final set of measurements and then utilize update functions to manage devices, either putting them in-service or out-of-service throughout the process.